LMCuber/QuickPed/README.md

 ![quadtree](previews/quadtree.png)
 *The quadtree in action*

-# Version support
+> [!WARNING]
-⚠️ **This project currently supports `zig` versions up to 0.13.0.**
+> This project currently supports `zig` versions up to 0.13.0.
 Later Zig versions are not guaranteed to build correctly.

-## Node summary
-- *Sink* - ends the pedestrians
-- *Spawner* - location where new pedestrians are created
-- *Area* - a target location for pedestrians to walk to
-- *Portal* - a literal portal (used to simulate multiple floors of a building)
-- *Queue* - a FIFO queue
-- *Fork* - allows for probabilistic behavior of agent
-- *QueueFork* allows for probabilistic queue choosing based on a strategy

-## Won't haves
-- _**Any type of scripting support**_<br>
-The project should maximize development time and ease of use.
-I might implement it later when I see that the base nodes in the editor aren't enough to express complex interactions that are complex enough.
-- _**Others means of agent based simulation**_<br>
-This refers to other businesses, such as transport systems and factory pipelines.
-Those are currently way beyond the scope of the project.

 # How to run
 ```